Mental Health Facilities Curry County, OR

 Curry County Community Health Port Orford Branch

 Curry County Community Health Port Orford Branch is a mental health treatment center in Curry County, OR, located at 1403 Oregon Street, 97465 zip code area.
-Curry County Community Health Port Orford Branch provides outpatient treatment and telemedicine/telehealth.
-Curry County Community Health Port Orford Branch offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
-Curry County Community Health Port Orford Branch also supports clients referred from the court/judicial system, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services at Curry County Community Health Port Orford Branch consist of case management, mentoring/peer support/consumer-run services and family psychoeducation.
+Curry County Community Health Port Orford Branch provides telemedicine/telehealth and outpatient treatment.
+Curry County Community Health Port Orford Branch offers individual psychotherapy, activity therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Curry County Community Health Port Orford Branch also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services at Curry County Community Health Port Orford Branch consist of court-ordered outpatient treatment, case management and family psychoeducation.

 Learn More